Kismuz/btgym/README.md

                          verbose=1,)

 ```
-Same one but registering environment in Gym way:
+Same one but registering environment in Gym preferred way:
 ```python
 import gym
 from btgym import BTgymEnv